-Instead, Kate Bishop will debut in the upcoming Disney Plus series Hawkeye, with actor Hailee Steinfeld playing the superhero-in-training to MCU veteran Jeremy Renner's Hawkeye.
+We've known for a while now Kate will debut in the upcoming Disney Plus series Hawkeye, played by actor Hailee Steinfeld who appears to be a superhero-in-training to Marvel Cinematic Universe veteran Jeremy Renner's Hawkeye.

 Who is Kate Bishop?

-In 2005's Young Avengers #1, it was shown that Kate Bishop is the youngest daughter of a rich Manhattanite family and has an older sister named Susan.
-While her birth mom died in a skiing accident in Colorado, her dad Derek was emotionally distant.
+In 2005's Young Avengers #1, Kate Bishop was introduced as the youngest daughter of a rich Manhattanite family with an older sister named Susan.
+After her mother died in a skiing accident in Colorado, her father Derek was emotionally distant.
 Despite this, Kate admired him until she caught him beating up a man one night while she was little.

 When she is sexually assaulted in Central Park, Kate takes up archery, martial arts, and swordplay in order to learn to defend herself.
 Then, on the day of her older sister's wedding, Kate and Susan are held hostage, and the then-newly formed Young Avengers attempt to rescue them.
 However, it's Kate that ends up saving her, Susan, and the Young Avengers when the would-be teen heroes become hostages themselves.